Blue Dream Meaning

 Frequently Asked Questions

-What is the difference between light blue and dark blue in a dream?
+What does the color blue generally mean in a dream?

 Recommended Reading